ska-telescope/ska-ser-jira-checks/README.md

 but other issues should link to a current or future fixVersion (or not be linked to a fixVersion at all).

-**TODO**: This test needs work: an issue can has multiple fixVersions.
-If an issue fixVersion contains a current or future PI, it shouldn't matter if it also contains an older PI.

-### Test that every issue is child of a feature or relates to an objective

-Within team projects, issues should generally be either the "Child of" a feature, or "Relates to" an objective.

-There are exceptions; for example team backlog work, innovation, and SAFe overhead work.
-An issue can be labelled as an exception that should be ignored by this test, by adding one of the following labels: "TEAM_BACKLOG", "INNOVATION" or "OVERHEAD".

 ### Test that no issues are child of an objective

 Sometimes issues are mis-linked to be "Child of" an objective.